 - But because of the excessive use of water, this lingam has started to erode.
 Many believe that this symbolizes the eroding nature of human society.

 How to reach Trimbakeshwar?

-The nearest airport is Gandhinagar Airport in Nashik.
-It is 31 km away Trimbakeshwar and is also well-connected to Mumbai.
-From Nashik airport, you can rent a cab to Trimbakeshwar.
+The closest field is Gandhinagar field in Nashik. it’s thirty one kilometer away Trimbakeshwar and is also well-connected to Mumbai.
+From Nashik field, you’ll be able to rent a cab to Trimbakeshwar.

-Trimbakeshwar does not have a train station, and the nearest railway station is at Nashik.
-This railway station is 41 km from Trimbakeshwar.
-Buses & cabs are easily available from Nashik Railway Station to Trimbakeshwar
+Trimbakeshwar doesn’t have a terminus, and therefore the nearest railroad terminal is at Nashik.
+This railroad terminal is forty one kilometer from Trimbakeshwar.
+Buses & cabs are simply obtainable from Nashik railroad terminal to Trimbakeshwar.

 The Maharashtra State Transport Corporation (MSRTC) has introduced buses from Nashik to Trimbakeshwar.
 These buses are easily available every half- an -hour.
 Private deluxe buses & cabs are also available.